astrofrog/mpl-scatter-density/README.rst

-visualize large datasets on N-dimensional grids, and therefore has some functionality that overlaps with what is here - however, the aim of mpl-scatter-density is just to make it easy for users already using Matplotlib to add scatter density maps to their plots, so again the packages are complementary.
+visualize large datasets on N-dimensional grids, and therefore has some functionality that overlaps with what is here - however, the aim of mpl-scatter-density is just to make it easy for users already using Matplotlib to add scatter density maps to their plots rather than provide a complete environment for data visualization.

 Why on earth have you defined scatter_density as a projection?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~